Phase 2 Partners Endorses All Six WisdomTree Nominees Ahead of Upcoming Annual Meeting of Stockholders

 Encourages Fellow Stockholders to Vote for All Six of WisdomTree's Director Nominees Today

-SAN FRANCISCO, June 8, 2023 /PRNewswire/ -- Phase 2 Partners, an investment firm focused on the financial services industry, today announced its support for ALL SIX WisdomTree, Inc. ("WisdomTree" or the "Company") director nominees ahead of the Company's upcoming 2023 Annual Meeting of Stockholders on June 16, 2023.
+SAN FRANCISCO, June 9, 2023 /PRNewswire/ -- Phase 2 Partners, an investment firm focused on the financial services industry, today announced its support for ALL SIX WisdomTree, Inc. (NYSE: WT) ("WisdomTree" or the "Company") director nominees ahead of the Company's upcoming 2023 Annual Meeting of Stockholders on June 16, 2023.
 Phase 2 Partners owns approximately 1.3 million shares as of June 7, 2023.

 Justin Hughes, Partner and Portfolio Manager at Phase 2 Partners, said, "I have known WisdomTree's management team for three decades, first purchasing shares in 2007.
 We have watched this team deliver new and innovative products over multiple market cycles.
 The WisdomTree team has earned our confidence in its ability to execute on a well-defined strategy.
 We are excited about the company's commitment to 50% incremental margins over time and we believe that the modest drag on near-term margins from digital will peak in 2023.
 We believe the digital initiatives represent significant potential.
 The Board has already worked vigorously to refresh itself in recent years."